byt3m/Valheim-Character-Editor/README.md

   - Edit hair color with a slider instead of predefined values.
   - Possible inventory editor.

-This program creates a backup of your character data within each application.
+This program creates a backup of your character data with each application.
 If you happen to lose your character or anything related to it, you can go to "C:\Users\<username>\AppData\LocalLow\IronGate\Valheim\characters" and recover it.

 Tested on Valheim 0.143.5 and Windows 10 x6420H2.